Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-01-25-dji-spark-log-decryption.md

 ---

+DJI Spark drones come with a companion application used to transfer files between the drone and the computer.
+Some mysterious log files can be transfered using application.
+However, they appear to be encrypted for some reason.
 Transfered DJI Spark Drone's log files look something like this after being transfered to a computer.

 ![Image](https://starwarsfan2099.github.io/public/2020-1-25/Pic_1.png)